 Kim has been arguing with her parents a lot lately.
 She feels that all the rules that her parents set are unfair.
 They tell her that she needs to listen and obey them.

 Your relationship with your parents may be confusing right now.
-As you are growing and changing, you have more responsibilities and also more freedom to spend time with other people like friends or dating partners.
-While you may feel ready to make your own decisions about where and when you go places, your parents will put limits on you.
+While you may feel ready to make your own decisions about where and when you go places, your parents will set limits.
 The reason that your parents do this is because they care about you and want to protect you from danger.
 You may find that you are fighting with your parents more than you used to.

 Here are some tips for how to avoid and handle arguments with your parents: